diracdeltafunk/wig-solver-chrome/README.md

 ## Manual Installation

-You can load the `extension` directly into chromium-based browsers as an unpacked extension.
+You can load the `extension` directory into chromium-based browsers as an unpacked extension.

 ![Screenshot of a Whenisgood results page, with two boxes highlighted in blue by wig solver!](ss2.png?raw=true)